composer/composer/README.md

 in a system wide way.

 1. Change into a directory in your path like `cd /usr/local/bin`
-2. Get Composer `curl -s https://getcomposer.org/installer | php`
+2. Get Composer `curl -sS https://getcomposer.org/installer | php`
 3. Make the phar executable `chmod a+x composer.phar`
 4. Change into a project directory `cd /path/to/my/project`
 5. Use Composer as you normally would `composer.phar install`